Dispensationalism's 'The Antichrist' is not Mentioned in the Bible!

 - 2Th 2:4 KJV Who opposeth and exalteth himself above all that is called God, or that is worshipped; so that he as God sitteth in the temple of God, shewing himself that he is God.

-Many scholars contend that Nero was not 'the Antichrist' because he didn't physically sit in the temple at Jerusalem.
-However, this objection does not repudiate the suggestion that Nero was the 'man of sin'.
+Many scholars contend that Nero was not 'the man of sin' because he didn't physically sit in the temple at Jerusalem.
+However, this objection does not withstand examination.

 Paul Referred to the Church as the Temple of God